10 Ways to Get Back on the Fitness Wagon

 Set a single goal to get started and stick with it for a week.
-“If you try to change too many things at once about your daily routine, then you are more likely to become overwhelmed and quit,” says personal trainer and fitness coach PJ Monson.
+“If you try to change too many things at once about your daily routine, then you are more likely to become overwhelmed and quit,” says personal trainer PJ Monson.
 Examples of simple goals could be getting to the gym three times a week, cutting out wine at dinner during weekdays or going on a 20-minute walk every day.
 “Once you stick with it for a couple of weeks, reward yourself by adding on another goal,” Monson says.

-INVEST IN A NEW WORKOUT TOY OR GEAR
+INVEST IN NEW WORKOUT GEAR

-Purchasing new workout gear or clothing can help motivate you to restart your healthy habits because it’ll give you a chance to put it to good use.
+Purchasing new workout gear or clothing can help motivate you to restart your healthy habits, because it’ll give you a chance to put it to good use.
 New gear could even include a set of Tupperware for your healthy snacks and work lunches, says personal trainer PJ Monson.
 If your new plan includes taking a yoga class, spend money on something to help motivate you, such as a new outfit, yoga mat or colorful blocks.
 If you plan to walk or run, a heart rate monitor or pedometer can give you the push you need to stick with it.

 MAKE IT SHORT AND SWEET